Interested in Booking A Cheap Business or First Class Ticket To London?

-- London buses were not always red.
+- Buses were not always iconic red.
 Prior to 1907, different colored buses represented different travel routes.

 Top Attractions in London

-Book cheap international flights to London because one visit is never enough.
-Tourists flock to this super city because of the endless ways to spend each day, never repeating the same thing twice.
-Whether you want to tour museums, wander lush gardens, see the sights, or grab a map and be spontaneous, London is always a pleasant surprise.
-So, hop on a cheap international flight to London and consider adding the following attractions to your itinerary.
+Book international flights to London for endless ways to spend each day, never repeating the same thing twice.
+Tour museums, wander lush gardens, see the sights, or grab a map and be spontaneous.
+London is always a pleasant surprise.
+So, hop on business class flights to London, and consider adding the following attractions to your itinerary.

-- Westminster Abbey – Tour Gothic-style Westminster Abbey where the coronation of kings and queens has taken place.
-Every year, over a million international tourists visit this church of more than 700 years old.
+- Westminster Abbey – Coronations of kings and queens have taken place here.
+Every year, over a million international tourists visit this Gothic-style church of more than 700 years old.
 Take the free hour-long audio tour, offered in 10 languages.
-Or you can opt for the guided 90-minute tour, available in English for individuals and groups not exceeding 20 people.
+Or you can opt for the guided 90-minute tour, available in English, for individuals and groups.

-- Harrods – Taking a cheap flight to London to get your fashion fix?
+- Harrods – Taking cheap flights to England’s capital to get your fashion fix?
 Well, no trip to London is complete without visiting posh department store Harrods.
-This retail destination has 7 floors and 330 departments full of designer clothing, upscale gifts, and trendy fashion accessories, plus 27 restaurants.
-It’s a shopaholic’s dream, and enough to wow even a casual shopper.
+This retail destination has 7 floors and 330 departments.
+It is full of designer clothing, upscale gifts, and trendy fashion accessories, plus 27 restaurants.

-- Piccadilly Circus – This busy crossroads in central London is similar to Times Square in New York City.
-When your flight arrives in London, hang out at Piccadilly Circus where you can see giant advertisements in neon lights, and enjoy London culture firsthand.
+- Piccadilly Circus – This busy crossroads is similar to Times Square in New York City.
+When your flights arrive in London, hang out at Piccadilly Circus where you can see giant advertisements in neon lights.

-- Buckingham Palace – It doesn’t get any more “London” than snapping a frame-worthy picture in front of Buckingham Palace, the official residence of Queen Elizabeth II.
+- Buckingham Palace – Snap a frame-worthy photo in front of Buckingham Palace, the official residence of Queen Elizabeth II.
 If you visit in the morning, don’t miss the Changing of the Guard ceremony.
 During the summer, visitors can embark on a multilingual audio tour through 19 State Rooms.
 Buy a Garden Tour ticket to explore the lush landscape outside.

-- London Eye – A ride on the London Eye is a perfect way to take in the London scenery from the air high above the South Bank of the River Thames.
+- London Eye – This ride is a perfect way to take in the scenery from the air high above the South Bank of the River Thames.
 This is a great London attraction for families, groups, and couples.
-Plan ahead and you can arrange for a glass of bubbly as you take in the best views of the city.

-- River Thames – After a long international flight to London, unwind on a cruise on the River Thames.
-Enjoy great views of famous attractions associated with this historic body of water while sipping an ale or wine.
-Ask your hotel concierge for cheap deals on sightseeing cruises.
+- River Thames – After a long flight to London, unwind on a cruise on the River Thames.
+Enjoy great views of famous attractions associated with this historic body of water.

-- Oxford Street – Window shoppers and fashionistas will adore Oxford Street, the busiest street in London.
+- Oxford Street – Fashionistas adore Oxford Street.
 Located at the West End, you’ll find endless shops full of designer clothing and other high-end goods.
 Among the 300 stores is famous department store Selfridges.
 The Topshop location here is the largest clothing store in Europe.
-Avoid the crowds by visiting Oxford Street on a weekday morning.

-- London Zoo – Cheap flights to London will give you the chance to explore the London Zoo, one of the oldest zoos in the world.
-If you have the little ones in tow, spend a day here for a fascinating and educational glimpse into the lives of penguins, tigers, lions, gorillas, and many more animals in residence.
+- London Zoo – Cheap flights to London will give you the chance to explore one of the oldest zoos in the world.
+If you have kids in tow, spend a day here.
+Enjoy a fascinating and educational glimpse into the lives of penguins, tigers, lions, gorillas, and many more animals in residence.

 Best Times to Visit London

 London has distinct seasons but seldom gets the extreme hot and cold that you will experience in other parts of Europe.
-Showers and fog are common but it adds to the authenticity of your trip, and if you pack accordingly, it’s no problem.
-London locals never let a bit of damp weather interfere with their day.
-They have come to expect a bit of a chill as just part of life in England, and they celebrate it.
+Showers and fog are common, but it adds to the authenticity of your experience.
+If you pack accordingly, it’s no problem.
+A bit of a chill is just part of life in England.
 Plus, brisk weather is the perfect excuse to duck into a bar or restaurant for some hearty food and a hot drink.
-Some would say the summer is the best time to visit, but you can have a fantastic London experience year-round, so book your cheap international flight any time!
+If you take cheap flights during the summer, some would say this is the best time to visit.
+But you can have a fantastic experience year-round.
+Book your cheap international flight any time!

 Weather in London